Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

   + [`isValidConjugateModeNumber`](/classes/wvtransform/isvalidconjugatemodenumber.html) returns a boolean indicating whether (k,l,j) is a valid conjugate mode number
   + [`isValidModeNumber`](/classes/wvtransform/isvalidmodenumber.html) returns a boolean indicating whether (k,l,j) is a valid mode number
   + [`isValidPrimaryModeNumber`](/classes/wvtransform/isvalidprimarymodenumber.html) returns a boolean indicating whether (k,l,j) is a valid primary (non-conjugate) mode number
++ Masks
+  + [`maskA0Conj`](/classes/wvtransform/maska0conj.html) returns a mask indicating where conjugate solutions live in the A0 matrix.
+  + [`maskA0Primary`](/classes/wvtransform/maska0primary.html) returns a mask indicating where primary solutions live in the A0 matrix.
+  + [`maskAmConj`](/classes/wvtransform/maskamconj.html) returns a mask indicating where conjugate solutions live in the Am matrix.
+  + [`maskAmPrimary`](/classes/wvtransform/maskamprimary.html) returns a mask indicating where primary solutions live in the Am matrix.
+  + [`maskApConj`](/classes/wvtransform/maskapconj.html) returns a mask indicating where conjugate solutions live in the Ap matrix.
+  + [`maskApPrimary`](/classes/wvtransform/maskapprimary.html) returns a mask indicating where primary solutions live in the Ap matrix.
 + Other
   + [`A0`](/classes/wvtransform/a0.html) geostrophic coefficients at reference time t0 (m)
   + [`A0Z`](/classes/wvtransform/a0z.html)